 CPS returns a HTTP 201 response code to the STI-AS.
 The timing of this response has no impact on call processing by the STI-AS or CSCF.

-MGCF of the originating service provider sends a call setup message to the MGCF of the terminating service provider.
+MGCF of the originating service provider sends a TDM call setup message to the MGCF of the terminating service provider.

-MGCF of the terminating service provider sends a SIP INVITE to the CSCF.
+MGCF of the terminating service provider sends a SIP INVITE to its CSCF.

-CSCF uses either SIP or REST to obtain the verification result from the STI-VS.
+CSCF uses either SIP or REST to obtain the verification result from the STI-VS. For REST implementations, the STI-VS shall be able to receive a request without an Identity header.

-STI-VS queries the CPS for a PASSporT received out-of-band for this call.
-In an event that the STI-VS receives a different PASSporT in-band and out-of-band, it uses local policy to determine which PASSporT to use.
+Depending on the implementation chosen by the TSP, the CPS pushes the PASSporT to the STI-VS or the STI-VS queries the CPS for a PASSporT.
+The PASSporT received Out-of-Band is deleted when the call is received.
+In the event that the STI-VS receives a different PASSporT in-band and out-of-band, it applies local policy to determine which PASSporT to use.

-STI-VS returns the verification result (e.g., verstat parameter) to the CSCF using either SIP or REST.
+STI-VS returns the verification result (e.g., verstat parameter) to the CSCF.

 CSCF completes the call to terminating SIP User Agent.